 Secondly, what ignites shame?

 Inadequate nurturing as a result of emotional, physical, sexual and spiritual abuse, ignites shame.
 Let’s answer the question: What is abuse?

 1. Emotional abuse

 Emotional abuse can occur when a parent is an ‘adult child’, searching for someone to nurture them.
-Their own child senses this need, and subconsciously seeks to fulfill that need by ‘being there’ for the parent – as opposed to the adult ‘being there’ for the child.
+Their own child senses this need, and subconsciously seeks to fulfil that need by ‘being there’ for the parent – as opposed to the adult ‘being there’ for the child.
 This gives a false sense of security for the child, who feels needed, but lacks someone to care for his/her own needs and hence is left feeling abandoned when not being affirmed.

 As a result of the child not having his/her own emotional needs met, the child is left with shameful feelings, exhibited in low self-worth, emptiness, loneliness or depression.
 Unfortunately, these children are usually admired for their achievement and grow up putting more emphasis on `doing’ than ‘being’.